eurofurence/ef-app_ios/README.md

 - Open `Eurofurence.xcworkspace`, activate the Eurofurence scheme if it isn't already
 - Build and run the scheme on the simulator of your choice
 - Sit back with a cold one 🍻

-## Test Coverage

-Tests are being backfilled within the project as work is being completed, with the intent to revisit the app at a later point to test-drive a new solution for longer term maintainability.

 ## Contributing